tomasblohm/mule-module-requester/README.md

 ============
 For MuleStudio
 --------------
-1. Download the update site zip file from the following location, replacing {version} with the desired one: https://repository-master.mulesoft.org/nexus/content/repositories/releases/org/mule/modules/mule-module-requester/0.9/mule-module-requester-0.9-studio-plugin.zip
+1. Download the update site zip file from the following location: https://repository-master.mulesoft.org/nexus/content/repositories/releases/org/mule/modules/mule-module-requester/0.9/mule-module-requester-0.9-studio-plugin.zip
 2. Install it in MuleStudio as a regular update site from a file.
 The module will appear under the Components tab.